Post-punk: New pop

 New pop refers to a movement within early 1980s British popular music that sought to combine the experimental sensibilities of post-punk with mainstream accessibility.
 Characterized by bright production, stylish presentation, and melodic songwriting, it produced artists such as ABC, The Human League, Culture Club, and Duran Duran, many of whom achieved international commercial success.

 Ethereal wave

 Ethereal wave (also known as ethereal darkwave or simply ethereal) is a subgenre of dark wave and gothic rock that emerged in the early 1980s.
 Characterized by lush, reverb-heavy textures, atmospheric guitars, and often female vocals conveying dreamlike or spiritual themes.
 Notable artists include Cocteau Twins, Dead Can Dance, and This Mortal Coil, many of whom were associated with the 4AD record label.

-Doomer wave
+Crank wave

-Doomer wave (also known as doomerwave or simply doomer) is an online music microgenre coined by anonymous users on 4chan in 2018 to describe an offshoot of the Wojak meme known as "doomer wojak".
-The style was originally associated with slowed down versions of depressive tracks as inspired by the vaporwave microgenre.
-Pitchfork described the "doomer" as "a nihilistic, 20-something male whose despair about the world causes him to retreat from traditional society".
-The term later expanded to encompass the "doomer girl" archetype.
-In 2020, Belarussian post-punk band Molchat Doma garnered internet virality through online memes and playlists which referred to them as "Russian doomer music" or "doomer wave".
+Crank wave (also known as post-Brexit new wave, sprechgesang, wonk and Windmill indie) is a music scene and style of post-punk that emerged in the mid-to late 2010s to early 2020s.
+The style is characterized by the use of deadpan, disaffected and apathetic "talk-singing" also known as sprechgesang in German, as well as angular guitarwork and large leading basslines.
+Artists tend to be described as anxious, socially conscious and intellectual.